About us

 The Council’s role under the National Access Regime is to make recommendations to relevant ministers in relation to applications for declaration of services and also the certification of state or territory access regimes.

-The Council has a similar role under the National Gas Law, whereby it makes recommendations on the coverage of natural gas pipeline systems.
-Under the National Gas Law, the Council also has the tasks of deciding the form of regulation of natural gas pipeline systems (light or full regulation), classifying pipelines (as transmission or distribution) and recommending in relation to various exemptions for greenfields gas pipelines.
+The Council has a similar role under the Western Australian National Gas (Access) Law, whereby it makes recommendations on the coverage of natural gas pipeline systems in Western Australia.
+Under the WA National Gas Access Law, the Council also has the tasks of deciding the form of regulation of natural gas pipeline systems (light or full regulation), classifying pipelines (as transmission or distribution) and recommending in relation to various exemptions for greenfields gas pipelines.

 Further information regarding declaration, certification and the National Gas Law is provided in the ‘Making an application’ section of this website.